dot-home/gitcmd-abbrev/README.md

 ### Repository Maintenance

+- `git setup-fork`: Set up a `fork` branch to be used as HEAD branch in a GitHub/GitLab/etc. fork describing what the repo is.
+See the header comments in [`bin/git-setup-fork`] for more information.
 - `gpack`: Do a garbage collection (`git gc`) and then pack the repo down to the minimum number of files, removing all loose object files and similar.
 Any arguments are passed on to `git gc` so you may use, e.g.,